Cidaas/cidaas-sdk-ios-v2/Example/Readme/PureNativeLogin.md

 #### Login With Deduplication

-While registering user, if system found similar users already registered,that list is shown to user.
-User can decide whether to use one of the existing logins, or choose to ignore all shown details. ****loginWithDeduplication()**** method can be called to use one of those existing logins shown by the system.
-Note that, System will still use the secure authentication and verifications that were setup for earlier user, before login.
+While registering the new user, if the system finds already registered similar users, the list of similar users is displayed.
+The user can decide whether to use one of the existing logins, or choose to ignore all shown user accounts. ****loginWithDeduplication()**** method can be called to use one of those existing logins shown by the system.
+Note that, System will still use the secure authentication and verifications that were setup for the earlier user, before login.

 ```swift
 cidaas.loginWithDeduplication("sub": "51701ec8-f2d7-4361-a727-f8df476a711a", "password": "123456") {